go-steem/rpc/README.md

 ## Package Organisation

-Once you create a `Client` object, you can start calling its methods, which correspond to the methods exported via `steemd`'s RPC endpoint.
+Once you create a `Client` object by using `Dial`, you can start calling its methods, which correspond to the methods exported via `steemd`'s RPC endpoint.

 There are two versions for every method.
 The regular method and the raw method.